nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <img src = "images/ArchitectureDiagram.png">

-The *Architecture Diagram* given above provides the high-level design of the application.
+The above _Architecture Diagram_ provides the high-level design of the application.

 ### Main components